 What makes Tajín anti-inflammatory?

-One of the primary ingredients in this seasoning is chili pepper, which also happen to be one of the best anti-inflammatory ingredients out there.
+One of the primary ingredients in this seasoning is chili pepper, which also happens to be one of the best anti-inflammatory spices out there; It's right up there with turmeric, black pepper, cloves, oregano, and rosemary.
 Chilis, which get their heat from an anti-inflammatory compound called capsaicin, can help with vascular and metabolic health, work to combat symptoms of free-radical damage in the body, and some findings suggest that they may have anti-carcinogenic properties as well.
-Finally, according to the American Heart Association Scientific Sessions report that analyzed diet and mortality data from four large international studies, consumption of chili pepper may reduce one's relative risk of cardiovascular disease mortality by 26 percent.
+And according to the American Heart Association Scientific Sessions report that analyzed diet and mortality data from four large international studies, consumption of chili pepper may reduce one's relative risk of cardiovascular disease mortality by 26 percent.

 How to use Tajín